sara-sabr/ITStrategy/presentations/en/hugo.md

 1. In the terminal, move to the folder where you would like to create your Hugo projects.
 2. Follow these [instructions](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site)
+3. To add the theme in Windows, you'll need to open up the config.toml file.

 Note: you can change `quickstart` by the name of your choice